Medhini-M/LavaGame/README.md

-This is a fun platformer game designed by Nikita, Ridhi and me as part of a school computer science project.
+This is a fun platformer game designed by Nikita, Ridhi and I as part of a school computer science project.